 California

 Researchers made a lage study of brain injury in California.
-They found that as the BAC increased, hospital mortality went down.
-That, in spite the fact that those with higher BAC tended to have more serious injuries.
-Nevertheless, when this and other factors were controlled, a positive BAC was still strongly associated with survival.3
+They found that as the BAC increased, deaths went down.
+That, in spite of an important fact.
+Those with higher BAC tended to have more serious injuries.
+Yet when this and other factors were controlled, a positive BAC was still strongly linked with survival.3

 Glasgow

-Researchers studied 38 consecutive head-injured patients admitted to the Glasgow Neurosurgical Unit.
+Researchers studied 38 consecutive head-injured patients at Glasgow hospitat.
 They found that BAC level had no impact on the outcome in such patients.4

 Taiwan

 Researchers analyzed 3,628 patients with head injuries at an urban level I trauma center.
 Of these, 556 had a positive BAC.
-Patients with low BAC (up to 0.08) had lower mortality.
+Patients with low BAC (up to 0.08) had lower death rates.
 As did those with high BAC (0.10 or higher).
-But those with a BAC over 0.80 and up to 0.10 had higher mortality.5
+But those with a BAC over 0.80 and up to 0.10 had higher death rates.5

 Los Angeles

 The same rersearch team again studied patients with moderate to severe traumatic brain injury.
-They had also been entered into the LA County Trauma System database.
-However, the researchers studied those vwho had been entered during a different four year period.
+They had also been entered into the same database.
+But the researchers studied those who had been entered during a different four year period.
 BACs at time of hospital admission ranged from zero to over 0.23.
 The researchers controlled for relevant factors.
-Nevertheless, as BAC increased, mortality dropped.7
+As BAC increased, the death rate dropped.7

 80 Patients

 Scientists studied 80 patients with severe traumatic brain injury.
-Elevated BACs at hospital admission did not have any impact on outcome success.8
+High BACs at hospital admission did not have any impact on outcomes.8

 II.
 General Traumatic Injuries